dipc-cc/slurm-training/3_first-job.md

 ## Sample Batch Script

 <div align="justify">
 First, let's examine the SLURM batch script.
 We'll name our batch script <code>pi_estimation.sh</code>.
-It's important to note that the batch script is the primary way to submit jobs to the SLURM scheduler, and we submit this script using the `sbatch` command.
+It's important to note that the batch script is the primary way to submit jobs to the SLURM scheduler, and we submit this script using the <code>sbatch</code> command.
 </div>

+<br> <!-- Blank line -->

 ```bash
 #!/bin/bash